 As an artist, Franco has produced and exhibited one artwork annually since 2009.
 In addition to fulfilling a creative need, this practice ensures that his scholarship is constantly informed by the intimate processes of making work and participating directly in the exhibition process.
 These works have been hosted by Co-Lab (Austin), Society for the Study of Gloria E. Anzaldúa (San Antonio / Austin), Community School of Music and Art (Ithaca), Esperanza Peace and Justice Center (San Antonio), Lady Base Gallery (San Antonio), WorkSpaceBrussels, and NurtureArt Gallery (Bushwick).

-As Latino Collections Specialist at the Archives of American Art, Franco works to identify, investigate, and acquire personal papers and institutional records that tell the stories of Latino / a art.
-In addition to ensuring their preservation at the Smithsonian, Franco advises researchers working in the Archives, making them aware of Latino / a primary sources relevant to their pursuits.
+As National Collector at the Archives of American Art, Franco works to identify, investigate, and acquire personal papers, institutional records and other primary sources that tell the stories of American art.
+In addition to ensuring their preservation at the Smithsonian, Franco advises researchers working in the Archives, making them aware of materials relevant to their pursuits.
 Franco also advises early and mid-career artists on planning for the future of their personal papers.
+Previously, Franco served as Latino Collections Specialist at the Archives of American Art (2015 - 2017).
 For more in-depth information, see the Smithsonian Insider's Q&A with Franco here.